carmecorbi/LBM_RID/README.md

 ## Setup

-To be up and running, you need first to create a virtual env with at least python3.10 installed and activate it
+before running the inference code, create and activate a Python environment (Python 3.10 or later is recommended).

 With venv
 ```bash